Ibizan Hound

 Common inquiries about the breed

-Are Ibizan Hounds good with children?
+Are Ibizan Hounds good family pets?

 Do they require a lot of exercise?

-Can they live in apartments?
+Can they live with cats?

 Are they easy to train?